-- Hearing and/or Vision grades K-5

-- Scoliosis fifth grade girls

-- Height and Weight/BMI-grade levels may vary.
+- Hearing and/or Vision grades K-5 - Height and Weight/BMI-grade levels may vary.
 Most common is grades 2-5.
 Based on results, additional screening may occur (blood pressure, pulse).

 Medications

 The MN Departments of Health and Education have legislation regarding medications being administered in school.